 Alignment with recent (international) developments in the field/discipline and professional practice (among other things, as researcher);

-Research alignment of the study programme; among other things: feedback of (own) research to the study programme, active involvement of students in research within the study programme;
+Research alignment of the study program; among other things: feedback of (own) research to the study program, active involvement of students in research within the study program;

 Attention in the curriculum for development of research skills – conveying the research attitude – research skills.
-Interaction between study programme and academic services.
+Interaction between study program and academic services.

 The opinion of the assessment panel: